Nixtla/statsforecast/README.md

 ### ETS

 StatsForecast's exponential smoothing is **4x faster than StatsModels'** and **1.6x faster than R's**, with improved accuracy and robustness.
-You can see the exact comparison and reproduce the results[here](./experiments/ets/)
+You can see the exact comparison and reproduce the results [here](./experiments/ets/)

 ### Benchmarks at Scale